 Assumptions regarding future mortality experience are based on published statistics and mortality tables.
-The average remaining working lives of an individual retiring at the age of 60 is 28.2.
+The average remaining working lives of an individual retiring at the age of 60 is 27.2.
 These assumptions were developed by management with the assistance of an independent actuary.
-Discount factors are determined close to the end of each reporting period by reference to the interest rates of a zero coupon government bond [using the reference rates published by Bloomberg using its valuation technology, BVAL, with terms to maturity approximating to the terms of the retirement obligation.
+Discount factors are determined close to the end of each reporting period by reference to the interest rates of a zero coupon government bond with terms to maturity approximating to the terms of the retirement obligation.
 Other assumptions are based on current actuarial benchmarks and management's historical experience.